We offer tours & excursions in private car, people-carrier or mini-bus, seating from one to seventeen people.

 This mineral water is reputed to have curative properties for diseases of the liver and the kidneys.
 Many people come to take the waters, and to pray to Sidi Harazem, the patron saint of springs.
 It is a still water, containing bicarbonate of magnesium, and is not strongly mineralised.

-We also arrange any excursion or tour around the south of Morocco:
+We can arrange all tours / duration in the south of Morocco: